Frequently Asked Questions

 Q: Why do I get 404 errors with very large timescales?

-A: We can't handle content that creates timestamps too large to be
+A: Some content creates timestamps too large to be represented as Numbers

-large timestamps (in timescale units), which means we are unable to substitute
+timescale units), which means we are unable to substitute the correct values

 $Time$ in a

 We can work around this for platforms that support [

 BigInt], or in cases

 where we can live with a rounding error (not

 <SegmentTemplate> and you must play on devices